 You will note, in the 15th second, the kindness and the good humor of one of our Indonesian dive guides, who did not want to let me carry on the wooden footbridge, sliding in places, my heavy waterproof box, containing my 7D (see page Equipment my equipment for underwater photography).

 In any case, I had a lot of fun making a little film almost similar to the one I did, Four years ago.

 Kakaban lake side and sea side

 There are other jellyfish lakes around the world.
 Those of Kakaban (Borneo, Indonesia) and Palau (Micronesia) are the best known.

-As for jellyfish, I will have the opportunity to dabble with them several times, between two sea-side dives, during this stay of 2013because the resort Derawan Dive Lodge We regularly take bubbles around the island, along the coral reef, splendid (I'll show you that in a future post).
+As for jellyfish, I will have the opportunity to dabble with them several times, between two sea-side dives, during this stay of 2013because the resort Derawan Dive Lodge takes us regularly to make bubbles around the island, along the coral reef, splendid (I'll show you that in a future post).

 Between dives, our small group lunch on the pontoon, before or after the jellyfish tour.

 And we take advantage of the sea view ...
 Beautiful!